feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 62 See Gouvernementsbesluit, 10 February 1868, no. 10.

-63 "Gewestelijk Bestuur, Batavia", in Regeeringsalmanak voor Nederlandsch-Indie van het jaar 1872, vol. |, pp. 144-149.
+63 "Gewestelijk Bestuur, Batavia", in Regeeringsalmanak voor Nederlandsch-Indie van het jaar 1872, vol. I, pp. 144-149.
 125

 the Chinese captain and the related native district commandant.
 As several large Chinese neighbourhoods were located outside the Chinese quarter, although still within the authority of the Stad en Voorsteden, the Council's six Chinese lieutenants were to be in charge of these areas, which were old Jakarta, Penjaringan, Mangga Besar, Tanah Abang, Pasar Baru and Pasar Senen.64